Blendify/blender-manual/blender_docs/manual/sculpt_paint/weight_paint/hide_mask.rst

 You make the entire mesh visible again by pressing :kbd:`Alt-B` a second time.

-All weight paint tools that use the view respect this clipping, including border select, weight gradient and of course brush strokes.
+All weight paint tools that use the view respect this clipping, including box select, weight gradient and of course brush strokes.